 Located in the cities of Currais Novos and São Vicente, in Sertão of Rio Grande do Norte, the Anemus Complex is 2W Energia's first wind farm.

-The project has 3 wind farms and 33 wind turbines that together will have an installed capacity of approximately 139MW.
+The project has three wind farms and 33 wind turbines that together will have an installed capacity of approximately 139MW.
 Power will be sold to customers in Brazil's Free Contracting Environment (ACL).

 20 offshore wind projects to watch

-In Brazil, wind energy is still an unprecedented source at sea.
-But, according to Brazil's environmental regulator (Ibama), there are 20 projects in the licensing phase that may come into operation in the upcoming six years.
+Wind energy is still an unprecedented source at sea in Brazil.
+But, according to Brazil's environmental regulator (Ibama), there are 20 projects in the licensing phase that may come into operation in the upcoming five years.

 Together they would have 42GW of power.
 The generation of renewable energy is on the radar of multinationals such as Equinor, Neoenergia, EDP and Engie.
 The offshore wind potential in water depths of up to 50 meters is 700GW.

-Find out the 20 projects distributed in seven Brazilian states.
+Find out the 20 offshore wind projects distributed in seven Brazilian states.

 Offshore Jangada Wind Complex